Siege of Petersburg: Military situation

 Fredericksburg, Virginia; May 1863.
 Soldiers in the trenches.

 In March 1864, Ulysses S. Grant was promoted to lieutenant general and was given command of the Union Army.
 He devised a coordinated strategy to apply pressure on the Confederacy from many points, something President Abraham Lincoln had urged his generals to do from the beginning of the war.
 Grant put Major General William T. Sherman in immediate command of all forces in the West and moved his own headquarters to be with the Army of the Potomac (still commanded by Major General George G. Meade) in Virginia, where he intended to maneuver Lee's army to a decisive battle; his secondary objective was to capture Richmond (the capital of the Confederacy), but Grant knew that the latter would happen automatically once the former was accomplished.
 His coordinated strategy called for Grant and Meade to attack Lee from the north, while Major General Benjamin Butler drove toward Richmond from the southeast; Major General Franz Sigel to control the Shenandoah Valley; Sherman to invade Georgia, defeat General Joseph E. Johnston, and capture Atlanta; Brig.
 Gens.
 George Crook and William W. Averell to operate against railroad supply lines in West Virginia; and Major General Nathaniel P. Banks to capture Mobile, Alabama.

 Most of these initiatives failed, often because of the assignment of generals to Grant for political rather than military reasons.
-Butler's Army of the James bogged down against inferior forces under General P.G.T.
-Beauregard before Richmond in the Bermuda Hundred Campaign.
+Butler's Army of the James was bogged down against inferior Confederate forces led by General P.G.T.
+Beauregard before reaching Richmond in the Bermuda Hundred Campaign.
 Sigel was soundly defeated at the Battle of New Market in May and soon afterward he was replaced by Major General David Hunter.
-Banks was distracted by the Red River Campaign and failed to move on to Mobile, Alabama.
+Banks was distracted by the Red River Campaign and failed to move on to Mobile.
 However, Crook and Averell were able to cut the last railway linking Virginia and Tennessee, and Sherman's Atlanta campaign was a success, although it dragged on through the fall.